BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 4. Nicolas BIERCHEN born Nov 18 1839 at Eschdorf, see below

-5. Madeleine BIERCHEN May 9 1844 m Jean HANSEN born Mar 26 1832.
-They married on Nov 20 1861 in Heiderscheid and had one daughter Elisabeth HANSEN born 1874.
+5. Madeleine BIERCHEN was born in Useldange on May 9 1844 m Jean HANSEN born Mar 26 1832.
+They married on Nov 20 1861 in Heiderscheid and had a daughter Elisabeth HANSEN born 1874.
+They also had a son Nicolas who married Mary Pellus from Tarchamps.
+This couple settled in Chicago and raised a large family.

-1. Anna BIERCHEN (Feb 15 1880 -May 6 1965 Born-sur-Sûre, Luxembourg) m Jean SCHERFF (Mar 16 1870 Born-sur-Sûre, Luxembourg, died September 15 1921 Born, Luxembourg.
+1. Anna BIERCHEN (Feb 15 1880 -May 6 1965 Born-sur-Sûre, Luxembourg) m Jean SCHERFF (born Mar 16 1870 Born-sur-Sûre, Luxembourg, died September 15 1921 Born, Luxembourg.
 They married on May 21 1902 in Mompach, Luxembourg.
 Their children were all born at Born-sur-Sûre.
 Anna's children ran the Hotel SCHERFF along the Sûre (Sauer in German) River in Born, Luxembourg.

 1. Pierre SCHERFF May 7 1903